 “It sounds like you don’t think it’s that important.”
 Red turns to Leaf.
 “Does it sound like that to you?”

-Leaf nods, face sad as she fends off one of Bulbasaur’s vines as it tries grabbing the cake from her plate.
+Leaf nods, face sad as she fends off one of Bulbasaur’s vines while it tries grabbing the cake from her plate.
 “Too bad.
 All those trainers, not aware of how awesome Vermilion Gym is…”

 Blue glowers at them.
 “I’m telling you, I’ll mess it up.
 It would be better if one of you wrote it.”